JerryMXB/LTR_Cascade/README.md

 # LTR_Cascade #

-This repository is home to a reference implementation of the cascade ranking model in the SIGIR '17 paper "Efficient Cost-Aware Cascade Ranking for Multi-Stage Retrieval".
+This repository is my project forked form a reference implementation of the cascade ranking model in the SIGIR '17 paper "Efficient Cost-Aware Cascade Ranking for Multi-Stage Retrieval".